-During the probationary period, an employee is not entitled to sick leave.
+During the probationary period, an employee is not entitled to paid sick leave beyond that which is provided under Part 6, Section 49.1 of the Employment Standards Act and corresponding regulations.
 Upon completion of the probationary period, an employee will be credited with sick leave credits accumulated during the probationary period.